 Unlike most other investment companies, the fund is not eligible to elect to be treated as a regulated investment company for tax purposes because of its investments primarily in MLPs invested in energy assets.
 Thus, the fund is obligated to pay applicable federal and state corporate income taxes on its taxable income.
 The amount of taxes paid by the fund will vary depending on the amount of income and gains derived from investments or sales of MLP interests and these taxes will reduce the return on an investment in the fund.
 In addition, the fund expects that a portion of the quarterly and other distributions it receives from the MLPs it holds may be treated as a tax deferred return of capital, thus reducing the fund's adjusted tax basis in the relevant MLP units.
-These reductions in the fund's adjusted tax basis in the MLP units will increase the amount of gain (or decrease the amount of loss) recognized by the fund on a subsequent sale of the securities.
+These reductions in the fund on a subsequent sale of the securities.
 The fund will accrue deferred income taxes for any future tax liability associated with that portion of MLP distributions considered to be a tax-deferred return of capital as well as capital appreciation of its investments.
 Upon the sale of an MLP unit, the fund may be liable for previously deferred taxes.
 The index, however, is calculated without any deductions for taxes.
 As a result, the fund's after tax performance could differ significantly from the index even if the pretax performance of the fund and the performance of the index are closely correlated.